Sexual harassment: Girl watching

-Quinn (2002) found that men saw no problems with this and simply thought of it as a game that caused no harm to the women.
-According to Quinn, men are able to excuse sexual harassment, becomes it is not seen as such to them; men see it as a 'game' or 'playing'.
-Men, as well, use humor to sexually harass women.
-Through humor, men can make crude remarks, and if caught can claim that it was only a joke and that women need to loosen up.
+Quinn (2002) found that men saw no problem with this and viewed it as a game that did no harm to women.
+According to Quinn, men can excuse sexual harassment because it is not seen as such to them; men see it as a 'game' or 'playing'.
+Men, as well, use humor to harass women sexually.
+Through humor, men can make crude remarks, and if caught, can claim that it was only a joke and that women need to loosen up.
 This results in the continuation of sexual harassment against women.
 Through instances like these, men sexually harassing women or their advances are encouraged, in turn forcing women to reject men politely, only resulting in more sexual advances from men.
 Through Quinn (2002) asking men to imagine themselves as women, they unintentionally revealed the harm it causes women.
-The men began to claim they would make sure to dress appropriately and in ways to not draw the attention of other men so that they would not be targeted.
+The men began to claim they would make sure to dress appropriately and in ways that would not draw the attention of other men, so they would not be targeted.
 It was this information that revealed the harm Girl Watching caused to women.
 Quinn continued to learn more about men's feelings towards the game and its effect on women through her interviews.
 Quinn learned that it was fun for men until they got caught.
-If a woman looked towards the group that was watching her during their remarks or said something to them, it would make things awkward and no longer the fun game they were playing.
-This is because men were looking at women as objects and as soon as the women made notice of them or they got caught, they would become a subject objecting, ruining their game because she was no longer an object for their enjoyment.
+If a woman looked towards the group watching her during their remarks or said something to them, it would make things awkward and no longer be the fun game they were playing.
+This is because men were looking at women as objects, and as soon as the women made notice of them or they got caught, they would become a subject objecting, ruining their game because she was no longer an object for their enjoyment.
 Women are seen as objects, with no feelings or thoughts, not as subjects.

+London public service advertisement stating that intrusive, sexual staring is sexual harassment.

-This sexual harassment not only occurs because of men's attraction to women, but rather more as a power move.
+This sexual harassment does not occur merely because of men's attraction to women, but rather as a power move.
 Similar to most cases of sexual harassment, men tend to harass as a way of staying in power.
 When men feel threatened, they will resort to sexual harassment as a way of maintaining their power.
 Men also harass as a way of maintaining their masculinity, especially when they feel it is threatened.
 When some men feel that their masculinity or their gender are threatened, they may resort to sexual harassment as a means of reinforcing their dominance and assuring themselves of their identity.
 Along with this, when men felt threatened, the likelihood of their participation in sexual harassing behaviors increased.
 There is an unequal power balance between men and women, and this is a result of sexual harassment.
-This power balance being unequal is partly rooted in the sexual harassment of women by men with a view to the perpetuation of the latter's power.
+This power balance, being unequal, is partly rooted in the sexual harassment of women by men with a view to the perpetuation of the latter's power.